Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 1. Prostate-Specific Antigen (PSA) Test

 The PSA test measures the level of prostate-specific antigen in the blood.
-Elevated PSA levels may indicate prostate cancer but can also be caused by benign conditions such as benign prostatic hyperplasia (BPH) and prostatitis.
+Elevated or raised PSA levels may indicate prostate cancer but can also be caused by benign conditions such as benign prostatic hyperplasia (BPH) and prostatitis.

 Pros of PSA Testing: